KSHobbyProjs/planet_simulator/README.md

   - pandas     (download in your local Python environment with pip via "pip install pandas")

 ## HOW TO USE:
 The program is configured with `config.txt`, and the program is run with `main.py`.
-Data on planet positions and velocities is printed in the form of .dat files into an `output` directory.
-Restart files are printed as .pkl files into the `restart` directory; these files allow you to start a new simulation from a save point of a previous simulation.
+Data on planet positions and velocities over time is printed in the form of .dat files into an `output` directory.
+Dump files are printed as .pkl files into the `restart` directory; these files allow you to start a new simulation from a save point of a previous simulation.

 ### config.txt
 The config.txt file determines how the program runs.
 This needs to be configured before running the program.
 The config.txt file is setup in the following way: